fairDataSociety/zwi-fave/README.md

 Binary:
 ```
-./server -index=indexLocation -bee=beeEndpoint
+./server -fave=<FAVE_API_ENDPOINT> -collection=<COLLECTION_NAME>
 ```

 Docker:
 ```
 docker run \
     -p 8080:8080 \
-    -v <PATH_TO_INDEX>:/go/src/github.com/onepeerlabs/w3kipedia/index
-    w3ki-server -index=index -bee=beeEndpoint -batch=batchID
+    w3ki-server -fave=<FAVE_API_ENDPOINT> -collection=<COLLECTION_NAME>
 ```

 This will start a local http-serve which will serve wikipedia content on port `:8080`.
-The index needs to be present locally.
-The content will be served from swarm.

-** If index is not present at the given location, server will download the index of top 100 english articles from swarm and serve.

 #### How Indexer works:

-Indexer uses bleve and boltdb to create index.
-It is using Article title, url and an array of tags to index each article.
+Indexer uses [FaVe](https://github.com/fairDataSociety/FaVe) to store content and index them for doing semantic search.
+It is sanitizing the Article content and vectorizing it to do FaVe Nearest Neighbour Search.
-It also uploads the content of each item in the zim into swarm and saves it in the local index file along with the indexes.
-As bleve uses a key-value store, indexer uses relative urls of all the items as key.

-- How does it generate tags?

-It gets all the words from html content then creates a list of proper nouns, and their occurrences in the article.
-Takes top 10 words from that list

 #### How Server works:

 Server lists all the items in the server with "text/html" mimetype.

-For showing the content it checks "GET" request on "/wiki/XXXX". it reads the "XXXX" relative url, then finds the entry for that item in the key-value store, reads the swarm hash, downloads the content and sends it back as response.
+For showing the content it checks "GET" request on "/wiki/XXXX". it reads the "XXXX" relative url, then finds the entry for that item in the FaVe/FairOS-dfs document store, downloads the content and sends it back as response.

 this project [uses code](https://github.com/akhenakh/gozim/blob) that is [MIT licensed](https://github.com/akhenakh/gozim/blob/master/LICENSE)